databrary/design/ridir-16/narrative.md

 #### Remaining gaps this project will fill

 Despite these advances over the past three years, the Databrary team recognizes that there are barriers to widespread data sharing that we have not yet been able to address systematically.
-Our survey (Gilmore & Adolph, 2016) shows that most developmental and learning scientists who collect video use a specialized tool to code it (Datavyu, CHAT, ELAN, Mangold Interact, Noldus Observer XT, or Transana).
+Our survey (Gilmore & Adolph, 2016) indicated that most developmental and learning scientists who collect video use a specialized tool to code it (Datavyu, CHAT, ELAN, Mangold Interact, Noldus Observer XT, or Transana).
-Almost all researchers augment information stored in the coding tools with text or image-based information about specific codes stored in coding manuals.
+Almost all researchers augment information stored in the coding tools with text or image-based information about specific codes, stored in coding manuals.
 The tools vary in their strengths, weaknesses, cost, customizability, and optimal use cases, but with few exceptions remain largely unable to talk to one another.
 So, we think it is critical to enhance Databrary so that the information contained in coding files and coding manuals can be uploaded and stored on Databrary.
 These enhancements will result in the following outcomes:

 - Enabling Databrary to import, store, and share coding files from the leading video coding tools used by researchers in the developmental and learning sciences.
-- Enabling search within videos.
+- Enabling search within videos based on these codes.
 - Increasing interoperability among video coding tools.
 - Making it substantially easier for geographically dispersed researchers to share the burden of coding video and to collaborate on projects.
+- Making it easier for labs that use multiple coding tools to move and export data between them for analysis.
 - Making it easier for researchers who use incompatible video coding tools to collaborate and build upon one another's findings.
 - Capturing currently "hidden-to-outsiders" code definitions and related metadata vital for understanding and building upon a shared project's analyses.
-- encouraging standardization of documentation practices and documentation formats for coding definitions, and as a result will make it possible for codes used by one research group to be compared with or built upon by other groups.
+- Encouraging standardization of documentation practices and documentation formats for coding definitions, and as a result making it possible for codes used by one research group to be compared with or built upon by other groups.
-- Enabling interoperability among coding schemes used by different research groups to study the same phenomena.
-- Empowering communities of researchers to collaborate in the creation of conceptual ontologies in fields where no consensus has emerged.
 - Creating infrastructure that embodies recognized best-practices in video coding (Adolph XXX) and data management.
 - Reducing the barrier posed by incompatible video formats by exploiting Databrary's existing infrastructure for transcoding.
-- Filling gaps in current research workflows and reduce barriers that make open sharing and reuse of video data harder than it needs to be.
+- Filling gaps in current research workflows and reducing barriers that make sharing and reuse of video data harder than it needs to be.
 - Enhancing the reproducibility and transparency of video-based analyses of human behavior.
 - Laying the groundwork for future enhancements that involve the integration of other temporally dense data streams, such as eye tracking, physiological measurements, kinematics.
 - Positioning Databrary to take advantage of rapid developments in computer vision that focus on the automated or semi-automated tagging of static images or video segments.